yutagot/Semiconductor_physics/files/Basic_equation.rst

 where :math:`E_{Fn}` and :math:`E_{Fp}` are quasi Fermi levels for electrons and holes, respectively.

+These equations indicate that no electron or hole current run in the region where the quasi Fermi level is constant over x.
 Note that these equations are valid for low electric field :math:`\xi`.
 If the electric field is sufficiently high, the term :math:`\mu_n\xi` or :math:`\mu_p\xi` should be replaced by the saturation velocity :math:`v_s`.
 The last equalities about :math:`E_{Fn}` and :math:`E_{Fp}` do not hold any more either.